ualibweb/UALIB_ChemStructures/README.md

 1. The substance can be represented with the SMILES line notation.
 This includes most small molecule organic chemistry with some limited organometallic chemical substances.

-2. Chemical substances indexed must have synthetic preparatory and some associated experimental characterization details such as NMR, mass spec, elemental analysis, or melting point.
-The exception is with early theses (e.g. 1920s), where we indexed the substances if there was a preparation method with an associated analytical or qualitative test.
+2. Chemical substances indexed have synthetic preparatory procedures and some associated experimental characterization details such as NMR, mass spec, elemental analysis, IR, or melting point.
+The exception is with early theses (e.g., 1920s), where we indexed the substances if there was a preparation method with an associated analytical or qualitative test.

 ## What is your workflow?

 We are still working on creating an optimal open workflow that is highly reproducible.
 Here is an overview of our current strategy:

+**Main Workflow for Most Substances**

 1. Draw chemical structures in [ChemAxon MarvinSketch](https://chemaxon.com/products/marvin).
-We also like the free [PubChem Sketcher](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html) too, however, we found it much faster to use MarvinSketch.
 2. Export as ChemAxon SMILES (v19.27.0).
-Note that for organometallic dative bonds, we did not use SMILES extensions, but rather left these as disconnections (`.`) and then edited later (see step 8).
 3. Calculate InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0).
-4. Create a tab delimited file with an index number for each substance (i.e., UALIB-###), citation, permalink to the thesis, and substance name.
+4. Create a tab delimited file with an index number for each substance (i.e., UALIB-###), citation, permalink to the thesis record, and substance name.
 The substance name given in the dissertation is used.
 Often the name is a systematic or common name, but other times the only name given is a non-descriptive name like "Compound 50".
 Since PubChem computes the IUPAC name of submitted substances, we decided not to compute systematic names locally and use the name given in the thesis.
 Non-descriptive names such as "Compound 50" were generally not submitted to PubChem as these have limited value to the searcher.
 In addition, when it was obvious that there was a structure to name mismatch, we assumed the structure was correct, and did not submit the name to PubChem.
 Both the non-descriptive names and mismatched names were maintained in the local raw data files for reference.
 5. Check for duplicates with prior indexed substances with the InChIKey using a shell sort command.
 Any duplicates are assigned the same local Registry ID (i.e., UALIB-###) and noted in the REGID file.
 6. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, InChIKeys, write kekulized SMILES, and generate the SDfile (InChIs v1.05 as computed by RDKit 2019.09.2 release).
 7. Compare RDKit and ChemAxon InChIKeys (this helps catch any issues with SMILES parsing across the toolkits).
 If the InChIKeys do not match, we figure out the issue before adding the structure to the local Registry Index.
+8. Submit the SDfile to PubChem.
+9. Update the UALIB_Chemical_Structures_REGID files
+10. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and associated thesis references.

+**Special Case: Dative Bonds Workflow**

-8. If there were any organometallics with dative bonds, we manually added these to the SDfile using the PubChem nonstandard bond syntax.
-Note: we did experiment with using the dative bonds feature in RDKit with SMILES (`->, <-`) and V3000 molfile, but these files did not parse correctly in PubChem.
+For organometallic dative bonds, we did not use SMILES extensions, but rather left these as disconnections (`.`).
+Dative bonds were then added to the RDKit processed SDfile using the PubChem nonstandard bond syntax.
+Note: we did experiment with using the dative bonds feature in RDKit with SMILES (`->, <-`) and V3000 molfiles, but these files did not parse correctly in PubChem.

-9. Submit the SDfile to PubChem.
-10. Update the UALIB_Chemical_Structures_REGID files
-11. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and associated thesis references.
+**Special Case: Chair/Multicyclic Stereochemistry Workflow**

+When substances were drawn as Chair conformations and complex multicyclic structures with the thesis, we used Bio-Rad's KnowItAll 2018 to determine the correct stereochemistry and export as SMILES.
+The Bio-Rad KnowItAll SMILES were then submitted directly to PubChem without any further processing.

 **N.B.
-The PubChem folks are awesome and created a custom script for our submissions that add annotations to the PubChem Compound pages.
+The PubChem folks are awesome and created a custom script for our submissions that adds annotations to the PubChem Compound pages.
 These annotations add the thesis reference under "Synthesis".**

 ## File Overview Notes